-In order to determine T2 and T1 we use a Sling Psychrometer (or Wet & Dry Bulb Thermometer), typically as in the following figure.
+In order to determine T2 and T1 we use a wet & dry bulb thermometer (or sling psychrometer), typically as in the following figure (refer: Sling Psychrometer Demonstration).
 The wet bulb is wrapped in a cotton wick saturated with water, and one swings the thermometer in the air until a steady temperature is attained.
 The wet bulb temperature Twb is then very closely equal to the adiabatic saturation temperature T2.

 Note that the relative humidity is then determined by means of a slide-rule on the handle of the sling-psychrometer, as shown in the above diagram.